kernelic/Nucintosh/README.md

 + Bluetooth don't works (TODO).

 ## Natively supported bluetooth dongle
 I often use these cheap dongles from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that work in macOS out of the box.
 When going this route don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle.
 You will also need to map the port it connects to as internal else sleep will be dodgy.
-You can do this easily by setting the port type to 255 in the USBPorts.kext info.plist file.
+You can do this easily by setting the port type to 255 in the USBMap.kext info.plist file.
 You can find the port identifier (example HS03) with Hackintool.
 Because power isn't cut when entering sleep you can wake the machine up with bluetooth devices.

 ## Not working/untested
-+ Card reader
-+ Thunderbolt (Type-C)
++ ~~Card reader~~ Fixed.
+Added new USBMap kext.
++ ~~Thunderbolt (Type-C)~~ Fixed.
+Added new USBMap kext.
 + Bluetooth
 + AirDrop (because only Wifi works, not Bluetooth)
 + You tell me!

 ## Todo
 + Fix Bluetooth and AirDrop (OpenIntelWireless Bluetooth kexts don't work, i would like to learn this issue)
-+ Fix Thunderbolt (3th party Type-C connector, in progress)
-+ Fix Card reader (in progress)

 ## Credits
 * [@zearp](https://github.com/zearp) for that incredible guide and main repo: https://github.com/zearp/Nucintosh